Antanskas/Sentiment_analysis/README.md

   * Logistic regression
 * ## Results ![](https://github.com/Antanskas/Sentiment_analysis/blob/master/repository_images/results.png)
   * Naive Bayes:
+    * Mean test accuracy: 77.60 %
+    * f1-score for positive class: 0.79
+    * f1-score for negative class: 0.79
+    * execution time with GridSearch: 0.277s
+    * execution time without GridSearch: 0.013s
+    * execution time calculating from scratch: 0.008s
+  * Logistic regression
-    * Mean test accuracy: 77.58 %
+    * Mean test accuracy: 74.53 %
     * f1-score for positive class: 0.78
     * f1-score for negative class: 0.78
-    * execution time with GridSearch: 0.259s
-    * execution time without GridSearch: 0.077s
-    * execution time calculating from scratch: 0.0058s
-  * Logistic regression
-    * Mean test accuracy: 74.70 %
-    * f1-score for positive class: 0.77
-    * f1-score for negative class: 0.77
-    * execution time with GridSearch: 2.11s
+    * execution time with GridSearch: 2.51s
-    * execution time without GridSearch: 0.075s
+    * execution time without GridSearch: 0.073s
 * ## Questions ![](https://github.com/Antanskas/Sentiment_analysis/blob/master/repository_images/questions.png)
  #### 1. Describe text processing pipeline you have selected.
 1) Because models do not work with plain text I needed to convert it to numerical representation.
 For that I needed to have units - tokens later to be encoded.
 In a first attempt i decided to use keras tokenizer but then came to conclusion that with keras tokenizer I am loosing information about every word frequency in a sentence (one hot encoding only unique words) and do not have information about how common or unique each word is in whole dataset.